 Why Sanremo Is the Italian Riviera at Its Most Authentic

-Sanremo sits on the Ligurian coast near the French border and offers classic Italian Riviera beauty — palm-lined promenades, belle époque architecture, clear blue water, and a laid-back elegance that feels quietly glamorous rather than chaotic.
+Sanremo sits on the Ligurian coast near the French border and offers classic Italian Riviera beauty, palm-lined promenades, belle epoque architecture, clear blue water, and a laid-back elegance that feels quietly glamorous rather than chaotic.
 It is a favorite among Italians and French visitors (Nice is just over an hour's drive west), which keeps it feeling authentic and refreshingly untouristy compared to the relentless Instagram-driven crowds of Cinque Terre.

 Getting There

 The most convenient airport is Nice Côte d'Azur (NCE) in France, approximately 50–60 minutes east by car along the A10 motorway.
 Regular trains connect Nice with Sanremo (approximately 1 hour, scenic coastal route).
 From Italy, Genoa airport and Genoa Brignole station connect to Sanremo by frequent trains (~1.5–2 hours).
-The coastal Autostrada dei Fiori motorway connects Genoa with Sanremo in approximately 1.5 hours by car with spectacular sea views.

 Where to Stay

-Most Iconic — Belle Époque Grand Hotel Royal Hotel Sanremo
+Most Iconic, Belle Epoque Grand Hotel Royal Hotel Sanremo

 Best Boutique Option Hotel Nazionale Sanremo